stpnwf/ZestyTheme/README.md

  Check `theme.css` to see what each color does.

- **If** you change the dafault accent color, **and** use Jellyfin on mobile, you **will** want to use a color picker on the background color anywhre in settings and set `--dark-apparent` to that value.
+ **If** you change the dafault accent color, **and** use Jellyfin on mobile, you **will** want to use a color picker on the background color anywhere in Settings and set `--dark-apparent` to that value.
 Otherwise the backdrop grandient will look broken on mobile.

 ---